Federal Government Shutdown

 How will the federal shutdown affect our contracts with DOH?

-On October 1, formal notification of a temporary suspension of contract and stop work notice will be sent to affected contractors.
+On October 1, formal notification of a temporary suspension of contract and stop work notice was sent to affected contractors.
 The temporary suspension will last through the shutdown.

 At the conclusion of this suspension period, DOH will reevaluate the funding status to determine whether the contract may resume or if termination will be necessary.
 If the funding is not restored, DOH may be forced to terminate the contract retroactively as of the date of this letter, pursuant to Contract terms.